Family Days Out

 For our mainline train ride, you board one of our restored railway coaches at our station.
 The train takes you for about 1/2 a mile towards the village of Castle Hedingham, over and alongside the River Colne to a loop named Nunnery Junction, where the locomotive will run around the train - watch for it out of the window.
 The journey then resumes for a non stop run through our station and past our restoration areas, to a second loop named Drawell.
 After running around a second time (this time the locomotive will pass the train on the other side), you are returned back to our station.
 The total line length is just under 1 mile and there is only the one station complex.

 The Garden Railway is located adjacent to the Travelling Post Office.
 A few of our volunteers have developed a miniature railway in a garden environment.
-Recently extended, this G gauge scale railway has trains that run over 100 metres of track, through a tunnel, stations and over bridges.
-For 2014 there is a new castle and other models.
+Recently extended, this G gauge scale railway has trains that run over 100 metres of track, through a tunnel, stations and over bridges. even through a castle.
 Various model boats operate on the lake.
 Can you find Nessie?
 Fully functioning most weekends, weather permitting.
 Located on Platform 0.

 7¼" Miniature Railway

 Opened in 2008 our ride on miniature railway has two stations, a turntable and four locomotives.
 The miniature railway can be accessed from the end of platform No. 0 beyond the garden railway.
 The ride is 650 metres long and should operate, weather permitting, on most main railway open days.

 Please Note: This is a small train and we insist that all customers remain seated and do not lean out of the trains.
 This is for your and other customers safety.
 For further details click here